MatthewpHarding/SWIFTDOCS-01-the-basics/README.md

 **Step 3:** You can edit the code within Xcode!  🎉

-*..let's live a better life, by learning Swift 🛠*
+🤩 *..let's live a better life, by learning Swift* 🛠

 ```Swift
 let myLife = [learning, coding, happiness]